SuzanneNL/star-trail-photography/testing.md

 **8: Text input without spaces**<br>
 When adding an image to the gallery, a user can fill in the description field with text that doesn't contain any spaces.
 This turned the input into one long line that runs behind the image and outside of the card-panel, all the way to the end of the screen.
 One way to prevent this from happening is having a moderator check added images before they are added to the gallery.
 I thought I would have to traverse the input string to check the length of every word and compare those lengths to a max length of a word, in order to allow or disallow it.
 But an easy way to resolve the issue was hiding the overflow of the card-panel.

-**9: Being directed to the wrong page after deleting an image**<br>
+**9: Being redirected to the wrong page after deleting an image**<br>
 A user sees buttons for deleting images on both his profile page and in the gallery under his own images.
-When a user is in the gallery and deletes an image from there, he is directed back to the gallery (that has been refreshed, and now no longer has this specific image).
-However, when the user was on his profile and he deleted an image, he was then directed to the gallery instead of his profile page.
-Of course, it makes more sense if the user is directed to the profile page if that is where he was before.
+When a user is in the gallery and deletes an image from there, he is redirected back to the gallery (that has been refreshed, and now no longer has this specific image).
+However, when the user was on his profile and he deleted an image, he was then redirected to the gallery instead of his profile page.
+Of course, it makes more sense if the user is redirected to the profile page if that is where he was before.
 I tried to resolve this using 'request.path' but with a bit of help, I was able to resolve the issue with the following code:
 ```
 url = request.referrer
     url_split = url.split('/')
     current_page = url_split[-1]
 ```
 This checks the page where the user is coming from.
 I then split the URL at the slash, and have the function check if the part behind the slash corresponds with the profile page.
-If so, the user is directed to the profile page.
-If not, this means that he was coming from the gallery, and is directed to the gallery:
+If so, the user is redirected to the profile page.
+If not, this means that he was coming from the gallery, and is redirected to the gallery:
 ```
 if current_page == "profile_page":
     return redirect(url_for("profile_page"))